Skip to main content

 }

-cubic will comment: “This function parameter uses any type, which violates the custom rule.”
+cubic will comment: “This function parameter uses any type, which violates the custom agent.”

-For more advanced rule configurations, see Custom Rules.
+For more advanced rule configurations, see Custom review rules.

 Background agents automatically fix issues without manual intervention.